Hines, Erik

 Books

 Hines, E.M. & Fletcher, E.C.
-(Eds.). (in press).
+(Eds.).
+(2023).
 Black males in secondary and postsecondary education: Teaching, mentoring, advising and counseling.
 Emerald Publishing.

 Hines, E.M. & Owen, L. (Eds.).
 (2022).
 Equity-based career development and postsecondary transitions: An American imperative.
 Information Age Publishing.